 Travel nursing is an exhilarating career path.
 Imagine being able to choose anywhere in the country to work for 13 weeks at a time.
 Amazing, right?!
 As you can imagine, being a travel nurse feels like an extended vacation.
 You’ll explore new cities, cultures, build one heck of a resume, and make everlasting friendships.
 This blog will walk you through how this travel nursing thing works and how you can add adventure to your nursing career.

 This article contains:

 What is Travel Nursing?

 Travel nurses fill openings at facilities and hospitals throughout the country for a specified period of time.
 Most of these contract positions are 13 weeks long but can extend based on need.
 Facilities and hospitals have vacancies for a variety of reasons, which include but are not limited to the following: lack of qualified applicants, maternity leaves, and/or census changes.

-According to the U.S. Bureau of Labor Statistics, employment opportunities for registered nurses is intended to grow 12% from 2018 to 2028.
+According to the U.S. Bureau of Labor Statistics, employment opportunities for registered nurses are intended to grow 12% from 2018 to 2028.
 Hospitals and facilities are always looking for great nurses.
 This makes your decision on becoming a travel nurse that much easier!

 How Does Travel Nursing Work?

 Typically, nurses interested in traveling will find a healthcare staffing agency to help them through the process of finding a contract.
 Travel nurses apply through the agency and a recruiter is assigned to the nurse to ensure the hiring process goes smoothly.
 In essence, you are working and getting paid through the agency representing you.